Correlation Coefficient Calculator

 Common Mistakes & Tips

-- !Ignoring outliers that can dramatically inflate or deflate r.
+- !Ignoring outliers that can artificially inflate or deflate the correlation coefficient.

 Related Concepts